Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Conclusion

 \section{Conclusion}

-We introduced \textbf{\name{}}, a unified framework for grounded video reasoning that generates explicit spatio-temporal evidence through timestamped frames and localized bounding boxes.
+We introduce \textbf{\name{}}, a grounded video reasoning framework that enables a single model to generate explicit spatio-temporal evidence (timestamps and bounding boxes) as part of its reasoning process, without relying on external models or tools.
+To the best of our knowledge, we are the first to achieve this ability in Video MLLMs.
 With carefully curated high-quality training data, a two-stage strategy combining supervised fine-tuning and GSPO-based reinforcement learning, and novel thinking rewards incorporating adaptive temporal proximity and temporal gating, our method substantially improves answer accuracy, temporal alignment, and spatial grounding.
 Comprehensive experiments demonstrate that \name{} achieves state-of-the-art performance on the V-STAR benchmark, surpassing strong baselines including GPT-4o, while remaining broadly competitive across diverse video understanding tasks.
-In future work, we aim to further align reasoning chains across text, time, space, and audio modalities, and to extend our approach to more complex and longer video scenarios.
+Despite these results, our approach still has some limitations, which we discuss together with potential future directions in Appendix~\ref{sec:ap_lim}.